johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-22-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md

 The first thing we'll do is set up our devcontainer.
 We're going to use a tweaked version of the [docker-in-docker](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/docker-in-docker) image from the [vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) repo.

 In the root of our project we'll create a `.devcontainer` folder, and within that a `library-scripts` folder.
-There's a number of communal scripts from the vscode-dev-containers repo which we're going to want to copy into in our `library-scripts` folder:
+There's a number of communal scripts from the [`vscode-dev-containers`](https://github.com/microsoft/vscode-dev-containers) repo which we're going to lift and shift into in our `library-scripts` folder:

 - [docker-in-docker-debian.sh](https://github.com/microsoft/vscode-dev-containers/blob/d93de4632781372d4b4da1699e27ae3a2404c96c/script-library/docker-in-docker-debian.sh) - for installing Docker in Docker
 - [azcli-debian.sh](https://github.com/microsoft/vscode-dev-containers/blob/d93de4632781372d4b4da1699e27ae3a2404c96c/script-library/azcli-debian.sh) - for installing the Azure CLI